-In order to maintain a happy, safe, working environment in which staff and students can perform to the best of their ability we expect all members of the Abbey College to conform to the following code of conduct.
+To maintain a happy, safe, working environment in which staff and students can perform to the best of their ability we expect all members of Abbey College to conform to the following code of conduct.

-- All students of the College should show consideration, courtesy, respect and sensitivity to one another, to visitors to the College and to those of the public they come into contact with. - The College will not tolerate disrespectful behavior or physical or verbal abuse, i.e. bullying, teasing, rudeness or bad language, directed at any member of the College. - Any incident of bullying should be reported to an adult immediately.
+- All students at the College should show consideration, courtesy, respect and sensitivity to one another, to visitors to the College and to those of the public they encounter. - The College will not tolerate disrespectful behaviour or physical or verbal abuse, i.e. bullying, teasing, rudeness or bad language, directed at any member of the College. - Any incident of bullying should be reported to an adult immediately.
 (Please see College Anti-Bullying Policy).
 Immediate steps will be taken to offer appropriate support for the victim.
-When the facts have been fully established and sanctions for the perpetrator decided upon, support should also be extended to him or her in the form of assistance from the Head or outside agencies. - Intentional damage to College or personal property will result in contact with parents to seek reimbursement of the cost of repairing the damage.
+When the facts have been fully established and sanctions for the perpetrator decided upon, support should also be extended to him or her in the form of assistance from the Head or outside agencies. - Intentional damage to college or personal property will result in contact with parents to seek reimbursement of the cost of repairing the damage.